joshuasrichardson/AntHillSearch/README.md

 <code>LiveSimulation</code> to replay a previously recorded simulation from the recording.json
 file.

-This method has no parameters because everything is determined by the recording.json file.
+This method has no parameters because everything is determined by the

-### <code>Simulation.initializeAgentList()</code>

-Generates a list of agents with the specified attributes.

-This method must be called before <code>runSimulation()</code> is called or else the simulation will end immediately because there will not be any agents.

-- <code>hubAgentCounts</code>: A list of integers that set the number of agents at each hub at the start of the simulation.
-If a hub is not assigned a number of agents here, it will be given a random number of agents.
+<code>recording/*date-time*_RECORDING.json</code> file.

 ### <code>LiveSimulation.randomizeInitialState()</code>

-Assigns each agent in the simulation a random site to start from.
+Assigns each agent in the simulation a random site and position to start from.

 This method has no parameters.
 Also, note that it cannot be called with the RecordingPlayer.